 Steps to remove a swap file in Linux:

-1. Disable the swap file to stop using it.
+1. Disable the swap file.

 $ sudo swapoff /path/to/swapfile